 rice paper dumplings ingredients on a light background

-• Tofu: Medium firm, firm or extra firm all work for this recipe.
-Just be sure to cook off or press out the excess liquid.
+• Tofu: Traditional, medium firm, firm or extra firm all work for this recipe.
+Just be sure to cook off or press out the excess liquid before cooking so it doesn’t take too long to cook off the excess.

 • Sesame oil: Gives a really nice fragrant flavour that compliments the other ingredients.